ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab08.md

 ## Setup your programming environment

 In the home directory `/home/pi` clone the git repo that you created earlier in this lab.
-Navigate into your repo and open up idle by typing the following at the command line
+Navigate to the directory of your repo and open up idle by typing the following command

 ` sudo idle &`